csound-flossmanual/csound-floss/book/09-a-csound-in-pd.md

 ## Installing

-You can embed Csound in PD via the external object **csound6~** which has been written by Victor Lazzarini.
-This external is either part of the Csound distribution or can be built from the sources at
-<https://github.com/csound/csound_pd> .
-In the examples folder of this
-repository you can also find all the .csd and .pd files of this chapter.
+You can embed Csound in PD via the external object **csound6~** &nbsp;which has been written by Victor Lazzarini.
+This external is either part of the Csound distribution or can be built from the sources at <https://github.com/csound/csound_pd> .
+In the examples folder of this repository you can also find all the .csd and .pd files of this chapter.

 On **Ubuntu Linux**, you can install the csound6~ via the Synaptic Package Manager.
-Just look for _csound6~_ or _pd-csound_, check _install_, and your system will install the library at the appropriate location.
-If you build Csound from sources, go to the [csound_pd repository](https://github.com/csound/csound_pd) and follow the build instructions.
+Just look for _csound6~_ or _pd-csound_, check &nbsp;_install_, and your system will install the library at the appropriate location.
+If you build Csound from sources, go to the&nbsp;
+[csound_pd repository](https://github.com/csound/csound_pd)
+&nbsp;and follow the build instructions.
 Once it is compiled, the object will appear as _csound6~.pd_linux_ and should be copied (together with _csound6~-help.pd_) to _/usr/lib/pd/extra_, so that PD can find it.
 If not, add it to PD's search path (_File->Path..._).

 On **Mac OSX**, you find the _csound6~_ external, help file and examples in the [release](https://github.com/csound/csound_pd/releases) directory of the _csound_pd_ repository.
-(Prior to 6.11, the _csound6~_ was in
-_/Library/Frameworks/CsoundLib64.framework/Versions/6.0/Resources/PD_ after installing Csound.)
+(Prior to 6.11, the _csound6~_ was in _/Library/Frameworks/CsoundLib64.framework/Versions/6.0/Resources/PD_ after installing Csound.)

 Put these files in a folder which is in PD's search path.
 For